 • Afternoon tea is a special treat the Boulder Dushanbe Teahouse.
 Enjoy white linens, tiers of sweet and savory pastries and a pot of premium tea.
 Reservations required 24 hours in advance.

 • Because this is a municipal building, it is open to the public, so you may pop in to admire the building without dining here.
 However, please be considerate of those enjoying their tea and meals in such a peaceful setting.

-• From November to mid-March, 225,000 lights illuminate Boulder’s Central Park and a glittering ice skating rink, right next door to the Boulder Dushanbe Teahouse.
+• From November to late January, 275,000 lights illuminate Boulder’s Central Park.
 The lights come on at 4 pm daily.

 • On Saturday mornings and Wednesday afternoons, the Boulder Farmers Market happens right in front of the teahouse.
 Make a day of it!
 Take in the sights and smells of the market, have tea or lunch at the teahouse and visit the Boulder Museum of Contemporary Art (BMoCA) next door.